drupal-tome/tome-project/README.md

 A Docker image for Tome is available on Docker Hub as `mortenson/tome`.
 Instructions on how to use the image can be found at [drupal-tome/tome-docker].

+## Included Netlify, GitPod, and GitHub Pages configuration

+For ease of use, `netlify.toml` and `.gitpod.yml` files have been included so that you can start using these services as soon as you create a project.
+Netlify provides free static site hosting and supports Tome, and Gitpod allows you to edit Drupal content, config, and code without running a local site.
+For more information, visit https://netlify.com/ and https://gitpod.io/.

+For GitHub Pages, you'll need to copy .example_github to .github and enable GitHub actions.
+Then, on commit to `master`, a static site should be exported to the `gh-pages` branch.
+You can configure what branch to use for GitHub pages in the repository settings.

 ## Further reading

 This project is largely based on [drupal-composer/drupal-project], so it's